webex/spark-ios-sdk/README.md

    }
    ```

-1. Register the device to send and receive calls
+1. Register the device to send and receive calls.

    ```swift
    spark.phone.register() { success in
        if success {